 For the 1999 and 2000 seasons actual comparative treatment transpiration was calculated by measuring the soil water depletion in between irrigations.
 Since the wetted volume from the fanjets is only 50% of the entire orchard floor, net depletion of soil water in the area of the neutron probe tubes is then multiplied by 0.5 to estimate transpiration over the whole orchard floor.
 Thus, a 3 inch average depletion would mean 1.5 inches of transpiration.
-Water consumption in Figure 12 a is reported as transpiration and not evapotranspiration (ET) because the neutron probe is incapable of accurately measuring water content changes in the top three inches of soil; the zone from which most evaporative water loss will occur.
+Water consumption in Figure 12 a and b is reported as transpiration and not evapotranspiration (ET) because the neutron probe is incapable of accurately measuring water content changes in the top three inches of soil; the zone from which most evaporative water loss will occur.
 This means that the depletion measured between irrigations is either extraction by the tree (transpiration), or leaching.
-Nearly all measurements of depletion for 1999 and 2000 seasons consisted solely of transpiration as we waited two to five days after an irrigation before making the initial soil water content measurement, with the subsequent measurement immediately before the next irrigation.
+Nearly all measurements of depletion for 1999 and 2000 seasons consisted solely of transpiration as we waited two to five days after irrigation before making the initial soil water content measurement, with the subsequent measurement immediately before the next irrigation.
+This technique woefully underrated the Actual ET.
+With the addition of plastic barriers and now four access tubes per tree to provide average water content for the whole orchard floor occupied by a given treatment, the 2001 measured ET is virtually the same as the calculated CIMIS ET.

-This depletion measured by the neutron probe is multiplied by 0.5 and then divided by the actual CIMIS ET0 for that same period.
-This calculated crop coefficient value (Kc) for each treatment is then multiplied by the CIMIS ET0 during the following irrigation interval to estimate the treatment transpiration during that period.
+This depletion measured by the neutron probe is multiplied by 0.5 and then divided by the actual CIMIS ET_0 for that same period.
+This calculated crop coefficient value (K_c) for each treatment is then multiplied by the CIMIS ET_0 during the following irrigation interval to estimate the treatment transpiration during that period.
 This provides a continuous cumulative estimate of crop transpiration over the season.